-There are numerous types of mites that can be labeled as a nuisance pest.
+There are numerous types of mites that can be labeled as nuisance pests.
 The most common type we deal with in Colorado is the clover mite.
 These mites breed on turfgrass, clover, and other plants.
-They are smaller than the head of a pin, reddish-brown to orange in color, have long front legs that can be seen under a microscope and are typically a problem during the fall or spring on south facing/warm sides of the home or business.
-They are considered a cool season mite.
-The spider mite is also common though they are seen more on plants, and not as a structural pest control problem.
+They are smaller than the head of a pin, reddish-brown to orange in color, have long front legs that can be seen under a microscope, and are typically a problem during the fall or spring on south facing/warm sides of the home or business.
+They are considered cool-season mites.
+The spider mite is also common, though they are seen more on plants, and not as a structural pest control problem.
 They are also smaller than a pinhead, translucent to brown in color, produce webbing on plants, and do not have longer front legs like that of clover mites.
-These mites commonly appear during drought-like conditions and are considered a warm season mite.
-Damage caused by mites mainly includes damage to the plants, but the indirect problem occurs when these mites move inside a home or business.
+These mites commonly appear during drought-like conditions and are considered warm-season mites.
+Damage caused by mites mainly includes damage to plants, but the indirect problem occurs when these mites move inside a home or business.
 There are usually hundreds, if not thousands, of them crawling around window sills, floorings, computers, desks, countertops, etc. The clover mites are much easier to see because they are orange in color, but if you wipe them up, they leave an orange stain behind.

 Treatments for Mites